 I smiled by way of reply but inside I was thinking that if it was indeed summer, I would know about it.

 He came into the house.
-I took his things, which consisted of only a small briefcase and a tiny suitcase, very light.
+I took his things, which only consisted of a small briefcase and a tiny suitcase, very light.
 I offered him a coffee and asked him if he would like to have a wash.
 After such a long journey, he might have needed to freshen up.
 He declined my invitation, preferring that I take him to his old bedroom to settle in and get changed.
 Then he joined me, his face much harder than when he arrived, wearing jeans in place of his suit and jacket.
 I sat opposite him, in the kitchen, at the formica table.

 “So, darling, how are you doing?
 Are your family all well?”